troykyo/dssloopholes.github.io/category/digitalization/Blockchain and Web3 Technologies.md

-﻿## Blockchain and Web3 Technologies
+﻿## Blockchain and Web3 technologies

 Blockchain and Web3 technologies are innovative digital systems that operate in a decentralized manner.
 They employ cryptographic techniques, smart contracts, and distributed ledgers to ensure transparency, security, and user-centeredness in the development of applications and services.